spotlightpa/poor-richard/content/news/2019-10-22-credit-1main.md

 +++
 draft = false
-hero-image = "img/uploads/st-peter.jpeg"
+image = "2019/11/st-peter.jpeg"
-hero-image-description = "The most powerful lawmaker in the Pa.
+image-description = "The most powerful lawmaker in the Pa.
 Senate, Joe Scarnati, dined at the St. Peter Stiftskulinarium restaurant in Austria in September 2016 and charged $246 to his campaign account.
-State law requires campaign money to be used for “influencing the outcome of an election,” but what qualifies is largely open to interpretation." hero-image-credit = "Andre Schönherr / St. Peter Stiftskulinarium" hero-image-size = "full" published = 2019-10-22T09:00:00.000Z authors = ["Angela Couloumbis", "Mike Wereschagin, The Caucus", "Brad Bumsted, The Caucus", "Paula Knudsen, The Caucus", "Sam Janesch, The Caucus", "Alyssa Biederman, The Caucus"] byline = "Angela Couloumbis of Spotlight PA and Mike Wereschagin, Brad Bumsted, Paula Knudsen, Sam Janesch and Alyssa Biederman of The Caucus"
+State law requires campaign money to be used for “influencing the outcome of an election,” but what qualifies is largely open to interpretation." image-credit = "Andre Schönherr / St. Peter Stiftskulinarium" image-size = "full" published = 2019-10-22T09:00:00.000Z authors = ["Angela Couloumbis", "Mike Wereschagin, The Caucus", "Brad Bumsted, The Caucus", "Paula Knudsen, The Caucus", "Sam Janesch, The Caucus", "Alyssa Biederman, The Caucus"] byline = "Angela Couloumbis of Spotlight PA and Mike Wereschagin, Brad Bumsted, Paula Knudsen, Sam Janesch and Alyssa Biederman of The Caucus"